pranavan15/Ballerina-samples/Built-in-resilience/README.md

 ## Handling Transient Failures

 ### Retry

+Ballerina users can configure a retry mechanism for a given connector.
+Users can specify a retry count as well as retry duration and a set of error codes which should not be retried.
+If none of the error codes are specified, all the errors will be retried.
+If a dependent action is failed due to an error (application or network failure), users can configure a retry mechanism to invoke the same action again and again until a maximum count is reached or getting a successful result.

 `ExchangeRatesWithRetry.bal` file shows how to use the retry resilience option available in Ballerina.

 ```ballerina